Branding services and branding deliverables can get ridiculously confusing.

 The website is the area of your business that most people try and skimp, and end up using some website design software to build their own.

+Don’t do that!
 Considering your website is often the first port of call for many of your potential customers, that’s a crazy idea!

 Bring in a web design agency to help.
 Alongside your brand identity, I can’t state how important your website is.

-Partnership and Relationship Development
+Partnership and relationship development

 Now, this isn’t specifically a branding service.